Events

 Accordion List

 • Fall and summer weekends are popular days for visitation.
-Please allow up to 30 minutes to park and get to where the hike commences (Thornhill Shelter, Parking Lot 21).
+Please allow up to 30 minutes to park and get to where the hike starts (Thornhill Shelter, Parking Lot 21).

 • Restrooms will be located at the Thornhill Shelter, where event check-in is to take place.